dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 You have to understand that Bitcoin is not an app, or a company, or a stock, or an investment.
 Bitcoin doesn\'t have a board of directors, or a CEO, or quarterly earnings.
 There is nobody \"behind\" Bitcoin.

-Bitcoin is like fire, the number zero, the wheel, and electricity.
-It is a breakthrough of enormous proportions.
-An autopoietic network that is internally stable and can\'t go bankrupt.

 {% capture mallers %}{{ 'assets/video/mallers.mp4' | absolute_url }}{% endcapture %}
 {% include video.html file=mallers %}

+Many bitcoiners have strong opinions when it comes to bitcoin vs. "crypto"---and for good reason.
+One is a breakthrough of enormous proportions.
+The others are cheap imitations, copy-cats that have been riding the coattails of said breakthrough, confusing noobs and retail investors alike.
+"Crypto" is nerds discovering money printing and pyramid schemes.
+Seemingly free lunches propped up by perpetual motion machines that run on technobabble.

+Bitcoin is like fire, the number zero, the wheel, and electricity.
+An [autopoietic] network that is internally stable and can\'t go bankrupt.
+An antidote to the corruption of money.

+[autopoietic]: {{ '/memeworld' | absolute_url }}

 It is an entirely new thing, something that is so profound, so alien, so novel that most people fail to appreciate it.
 I don\'t blame them.
 Most